Created on: 22 Oct 2021 | Last modified: 01 Dec 2025

 The purpose of leadership in an education setting, recognising all practitioners are leaders in different parts of their working lives.

-We have three options for you to choose from.
+We have various options for you to choose from.
 Please choose the option which best suits your requirements.

 *Please note, this online course is funded for the Highlands and Islands and Argyll and Bute areas.
 Booking priority will be given to people living and working in these areas.
 If places become available, these will be offered more widely, so it is worth still booking a place if you are interested in this course.

 Please note, these courses are funded by Scottish Union Learning (SUL).
 Part of the requirement of funding is the completion of basic registration forms prior to the course.
-For this process to happen, we request to pass on your email address to the training provider, who will keep in contact only for the purposes of delivering the course.
+We will keep in contact following your booking via our online booking system.